 The movement itself is a mere 26mm in diameter, whereas, in contrast, the standard Black Bay uses a 31.8mm diameter caliber.

 Just like most of the Tudor Black Bay collection, the Fifty-Eight is a no-date watch.
 Partly because of the fact that date functions weren’t really used in the 1960s, but mainly because it made no sense in the 1960s to have a date function on a diver’s watch.

 As mentioned, the Tudor Fifty-Eight has a rivet bracelet that is faux.
 And like the watch, the bracelet has also been slimmed down, and you can actually notice a huge difference when comparing this bracelet with the standard Black Bay bracelet.
 The bracelet has moved down from its original 22mm to 20mm that tapers to an 18mm clasp.
-The tapering bracelet makes it sit extremely comfortable, and the reduced thickness of the links results in a bracelet that leaves very little to complain about.
+The tapering bracelet makes it sit extremely comfortably, and the reduced thickness of the links results in a bracelet that leaves very little to complain about.

 The bracelet also has a huge effect on how the watch wears.
 The bracelet is perfectly integrated with the watch, and the bracelet allows for great proportions.
 The clasp of the bracelet is shaped in the form of a large Tudor shield, and the ”clasp lock” created yet another crown shape when closed.